For Affinity Living

-If you opt-in to receive newsletters or regular insights, interviews, videos, podcasts relating to our business or market
+- If you opt-in to receive newsletters or insights, interviews, videos, podcasts relating to our business or market

-If you engage with other electronic content we provide, including following one of our channels on a social media platform
+- If you engage with other electronic content we provide, including following one of our social media channels

 In any of these cases listed above we may contact you with further marketing information in future in the ways mentioned in this policy, except where you indicate your preference not to.